 Description:

-My research project examines part of the perception (pratyakṣa) chapter in the Pramāṇavārttika, written in the sixth century by Dharmakīrti.
+My research project examines part of the perception (pratyakṣa) chapter in the Pramāṇavārttika, written in the seventh century by Dharmakīrti.
 Specifically, the study covers stanzas 123–193, in which Dharmakīrti defines perception, and I attempt to interpret these stanzas using the Pramāṇavārttikavṛtti by Manorathanandin.
 A central task of this project is to prepare critical editions of the respective sections of both works as well as annotated translations.

 Supervisor: Prof. Dr. Eli Franco